cryxnet/crawnet/README.md

 -   [x] The overseen service (the api) can collect data from various open source intelligence services.
 -   [x] The overseen service (the api) can create entity nodes and relationships in neo4j.
 -   [x] The user can easily interact with the api
--   [x] The user can submit a new domain to discover via an forumal
+-   [x] The user can submit a new domain to discover via an formular
--   [x] The user has an interactive way to see the nodes and their relationships on the website
+-   [x] The user has an interactive way to see the nodes and their relationships on the dashboard
 -   [x] First Version Release (09.05.2023)

 **v2**